Cyber Security

 The easiest way to identify a phishing email is to look at the spelling and use of grammar.

 Most professional businesses will spell check and proofread their emails before sending them.
-Put simply, emails from professionals usually tend to be free of spelling mistakes and grammatical errors.
-Therefore, any obvious mistakes should make an employee cautious about the intention behind the email.
+Essentially, emails from professionals usually tend to be free of spelling mistakes and grammatical errors.
+Therefore, any obvious mistakes should make you cautious about the intention behind the email.

 Additionally, if the tone of voice doesn’t sound right, especially if it’s an email from someone familiar, this might be a scam email.
 For instance, if a colleague’s tone of voice is too comfortable or a good friend’s language is too formal, it might not really be them.
-This should straight away make you question how authentic the email is and look for other signs that it is a phishing email.
+This should straight away make you question how authentic the email is, and then you can look for other signs to confirm whether it’s a phishing email or not.

 2. Threats or a Sense of Urgency